 - Attend an Educational Institution that is Regionally Accredited and eligible for Title IV grants (Federally Funded Financial Aid)

-- All students must apply for FAFSA (Federal Student Aid) annually, prior to the start of each quarter/semester which assistance is being sought.
+- All students must apply for FAFSA (Federal Student Aid) annually, prior to the start of each school year you are requesting assistance from the Tribe.

 - Applicants who fail to provide any of the documents described above will not be eligible for assistance until all such documents are received by our department.